chemistzombie/chemistzombie.github.io/sa-cheat-codes-timeline.md

 ## 2015-04-06
 Deji found the intended Spawn Rhino cheat code (TimeToKickAss)

 Alexander Blade published all the intended PC cheat codes hidden in the Android version of the game.
-By the time he published this, it's been almost 10 years after edisoncarter's last edit to the PC cheats thread.
+By the time he published this, it's been almost 10 years since edisoncarter's last edit to the PC cheats thread.
-## Sometime in 2015
+## 2015
 tuxxor/rot13's cheat code finder was released.
 So far this is the only SA cheat code finder that's available on the internet.

 <script type="text/javascript">